How Does a Claw Machine Work: The Mechanism Behind

 Recommended for you

-Can operators adjust the game time?
+Can the game difficulty be adjusted?

 You May Also Like